TikTok sets new default time limits for minors

 That follows similar actions taken by the U.S. federal government, Congress and more than half of the 50 U.S. states.
 Canada has also banned it from government devices.

-House republicans have introduced a bill that will give President Joe Biden the ability to ban the app nationwide, which has faced opposition from some civil liberties organizations who argue such a move would be unconstitutional.
+House Republicans are pushing a bill that will give President Joe Biden the ability to ban the app nationwide, which has faced opposition from some civil liberties organizations who argue such a move would be unconstitutional.
+The legislation passed the Republican-controlled House Foreign Affairs Committee on Wednesday along party lines.
+The bill must still get a vote on the floor of the House and Senate.

 AP Business Writer Haleluya Hadero contributed to this report from New York.